Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Modular Forms of Spectrum Generating Symmetry and Quantum Degeneracies of Charge States of BPS Black Holes of the Octonionic Magical Supergravity

-Rank 2 black holes that were called light-like in \cite{Ferrara:1997uz} are characterized the conditions that the element $T$ of the Jordan algebra representing the charges has vanishing norm and, hence, vanishing entropy: and
+Rank 2 black holes that were called light-like in \cite{Ferrara:1997uz} are characterized the conditions that the element $A$ of the Jordan algebra representing the charges has vanishing norm and, hence, vanishing area : and

+They are characterized by trace ( linear) form $T(A)$ and spur ( quadratic) form $S(A) =T(A^\#)$ following the definition of McCrimmon \cite{mccrimmonbook}.
+The rank 2 elements can be brought to the form or to the form under the action of $E_{6(-26)}$ \cite{Ferrara:1997uz,Ferrara:2006xx} as explained previously.